 This phase-shifting effect is easily distinguishable by its “jet plane swoosh” or “drainpipe” sounding effect.

-But instead of having the effect of pitch variation or thickening like vibrato and chorus, respectively, the flanger effect is much more of filter-like effect.
+But instead of having the effect of pitch variation or thickening like vibrato and chorus, respectively, the flanger effect is much more of a filter-like effect.

-In order to get the flanger effect, the delay time of the delay line must be relatively short.
+To get the flanger effect, the delay time of the delay line must be relatively short.
 This will minimize the effect of adding an additional voice to the sound and maximize the phase interactions between the dry and delayed signals.

 A phase shift of 90 degrees can be achieved by delaying a secondary signal (like what happens with the flanger’s delay path):

 At 180º, mixing the two waves together will cause them to cancel each other out:

 Note that each frequency has its own wavelength and period (the time it takes to complete one cycle).
 Therefore, a set delay time will cause some frequencies to cancel out while others will get boosted.

 What we’re left with is a comb filter, which gets its name from its comb-like appearance.